TeamCritterFinder/CritterFinder/README.md

 7.6 Million companion animals enter shelters every year, of these 2.7 Million are adopted.
 Unfortunately each year another 2.7 Million Animals don't find a home and are euthanized.   *Source SPCA

-The following things are supported out of the box:

 ## User Stories

  * I want to see a list of nearby pets